-A review of the North Carolina Department of Public Safety (NCDPS) Policy F.3400 (Inmate Sexual Abuse and Sexual Harassment) revised 8/12/2019 and Policy D.0300 (Inmate Use of the Mail) effective date 11/01/13 requires the department to provide multiple ways for inmates to report sexual abuse and sexual harassment, retaliation by other inmates or staff for reporting sexual abuse or sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents.
+A review of the North Carolina Department of Public Safety (NCDPS) Policy F.3400 (Inmate Sexual Abuse and Sexual Harassment) revised 8/12/2019 and Policy D .0300 (Inmate Use of the Mail) effective date 11/01/13 requires the department to provide multiple ways for inmates to report sexual abuse and sexual harassment, retaliation by other inmates or staff for reporting sexual abuse or sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents.
 These various ways of reporting include advising an administrator, a staff member, external reporting, placing a written complaint in the grievance box, and third party.
 Requires that staff shall accept reports made verbally, in writing, anonymously, and from third parties and shall promptly document inmate verbal reports as an "Incident Reporting" form.
 Requires an inmate method of reporting must include reporting to an outside public or private entity or office that is not part of the agency and is able to receive and immediately forward inmate reports of sexual abuse and sexual harassment to agency officials, allowing the inmate to remain anonymous upon request.
 Also, the department has provided a method for staff to privately report sexual abuse and sexual harassment of inmates.

-Orange CC has multiple ways for inmate reporting of sexual abuse and sexual harassment, retaliation by other inmates or staff for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents.
-Also, during the orientation process inmates are advised they can tell any staff member, including interns, contractors or volunteers, who are trained and required to report all allegations of sexual abuse or sexual harassment and in writing through the grievance procedure.
+Polk CI has multiple ways for inmate reporting of sexual abuse and sexual harassment, retaliation by other inmates or staff for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents.
+During orientation, inmates are advised on how to report sexual abuse and sexual harassment verbally and in writing to staff members, interns, contractors or volunteers who are trained and required to report all allegations sexual abuse and sexual harassment.
+Also, inmates are advised on the grievance procedure as another way to report sexual abuse and sexual harassment.